 “You should talk to a therapist”, said my best friend five years ago.
 “You think I’m mad” I retorted.
 “You’re not okay, I’m worried about you”, she said in a tone that sounded concerned.

-It was a phase when I lost my father to severe cardiac arrest, I was struggling for a job, blaming others for my financial loss, I was tired and irritated always, I was low on some important vitamins and minerals in my body, jump into arguments for any petty reason.
-Even after trying hard, I failed to bounce back to my happy, high life state.
-Sometimes it’s hard to recognize and break the negative patterns in your life.
+It was a phase when I lost my father to severe cardiac arrest, I was struggling for a job, blaming others for my financial loss, low on some important vitamins and minerals in my body, was tired and irritated always, and I’d jump into arguments for any petty reason.
+Even after trying hard, I failed to bounce back to my happy, high-life state.
+Sometimes, it’s hard to recognize and break the negative patterns in your life.

 According to Dr Ramani Durvasula, a California-based licensed clinical psychologist, therapy means “an honest, objective and confidential space that allows a person to explore uncomfortable feelings, understand its root causes, place it in a context and learn coping skills to overcome those feelings.”